mehranagh20/Typonent/backend_django/README.md

 ## Documentation

-brief explainations about models and views are added as comments in code files view.py and models.py
+brief explainations about models and views are added as comment in code files view.py and models.py